UPSTREAM STRATEGIC ADVISORY

 How engagement begins

-The assessment examines whether the right information reaches decision-makers in time, whether authority to act is clear, and whether accountability holds when conditions shift.
+Most engagements begin with a structured assessment of a specific water commitment the decision environment surrounding a specific commitment.
+We examine the decision environment around it: whether the right information reaches decision-makers in time, whether assumptions have been tested, whether authority to act is clear, and whether accountability holds when conditions shift.